fsantanna-no/ce0/doc/manual.md

 (x,(),y)                -- a triple
 ```

+#### Discriminators

-A tuple index suffixes a tuple with a dot `.` and evaluates to the value at the
+A tuple discriminator suffixes a tuple with a dot `.` and a number to evaluate
-given position:
+the value at the given position:

 ```
 (x,()).2                -- yields ()